concrete5cojp/concrete5-855patch/README.md

 Search Index - Update jobs tried to update all files, users and express.
 However, this slows down the Concrete CMS resulted in time out or memory exhaustion error.
 Hissy is suggesting to go back to the previous state which only updates page index.

+No need to add if you don't experience any slowness.

 ###  Files to patch